An Unwilling Marriage

 “But son… you must know that my daughter is blind, deaf and cannot speak.
 And she cannot walk either.
 For a long time I have been looking for a husband whom I can trust to take care of her, and accept her as she is with her conditions.
 So I will forgive you for your theft only if you accept her in marriage” the owner explained.

 The young man’s mind spun as he imagined a future with such a burden, especially since he was just young and barely earning a living.
 How could such a wife take care of him and look after his house when she had such defects?
-How he could have a relationship with such a woman at all?
+How could he have a relationship with such a woman at all?

 But then he reminded himself, Persevere with this terrible marriage and get pardon—that would save yourself from the eternal punishment.
 Truly this life is short: a burden in it, is not a burden at all.
 He strengthened his resolve, and agreed: